Hanxmao/1800-202230-DTC16/README.md

 ## General Info

-Our web is called Credo, which aim to help people who want to apply for or already own credit products; to save their time and energy in applying by offering them recommendations based on their special needs.
+Our web app is called Credo, which aims to help people who want to apply for or already own credit products; to save their time and energy in applying by offering them recommendations based on their special needs.

 What you can do in Credo:<br>

 * Browse through the credit card list by categories
 * Check every detail about the credit card
 * Compare different credit cards in a table
 * Save your favorite credit cards
 * Use currency convertor to help you convert between different currency
-* Use mortgage calculator to generate the monthly and annually payment
+* Use mortgage calculator to generate the monthly and annual payment
 * Get tips and advices
 * Edit your account profile
 <br>